 Developing a valid and sound bank of test questions, often called “items,” is perhaps the most critical piece of any testing program.
-The items need to be at the appropriate level of difficulty.
+The items need to be at an appropriate level of difficulty.
 Items should be relevant to the profession and effective in evaluating whether the person taking the exam possesses the knowledge, skills and abilities critical to competently performing the job and safely practicing in the profession.
-To create this balance, most of the states use a combination of local subject matter experts (SMEs) and content or test development professionals.
-The local panel should include new and experienced producers to help establish such a balance.
+To create this balance, most states use a combination of local subject matter experts (SMEs) and content or test development professionals.
+The local panel should include new and experienced producers to help establish the proper balance.

 Using multiple item writers to develop test content is a common practice, but it can lead to variation in test item style, format and difficulty.
 Developing a style guide with templates, development standards and rules can go a long way in improving item consistency, format and variety.
 Content development training can ensure that writers have the tools they need to develop credible, legally defensible items and templates that can be leveraged to create multiple variations of the same question.